fluidnotions/mindmesh/README.md

-# Obsidian Clone - Note Taking Application
+# MindMesh - Note Taking Application

-A minimal React-based note-taking application inspired by Obsidian, featuring wiki-style linking between documents, visual graph representation of connections, and a file explorer interface.
+A minimal React-based note-taking application inspired by Obsidian, featuring keyword-based wiki linking, visual graph representation of connections, and a file explorer interface.
+Can be used as a standalone app or embedded as a library.

 ## Features

 - **File Explorer**: Left sidebar with file management (create, delete, search files)
 - **Markdown Editor**: Central editing area with multiple view modes (edit, preview, split)
-- **Wiki-Style Linking**: Bidirectional linking using `[[note-name]]` syntax
+- **Keyword-Based Wiki Linking**: Link to any file containing a keyword using `[[keyword]]` syntax
-- **Graph Visualization**: Interactive graph showing document relationships
+- **Interactive Graph Visualization**: Visual graph showing document relationships with zoom, pan, and click-to-navigate
+- **IndexedDB Caching**: Fast keyword indexing with incremental updates
 - **Auto-save**: Automatic saving with debounce (500ms)
-- **Local Storage**: Persistent storage using browser LocalStorage
+- **Multiple Storage Backends**: LocalStorage, DynamoDB, or custom storage implementations
+- **Internationalization**: Multi-language support (English, Spanish, French)
+- **Library Mode**: Use as a standalone app or embed in your own React application

 ## Technology Stack